A Guide to Intumescent Sealants

 They are designed not only to save lives by limiting the spread of fire and smoke within a building but also to protect the structural integrity of the building.
 By sealing off potential points of fire entry or escape, intumescent sealants help maintain compartmentalisation.
 Their use is often a legal requirement in building codes worldwide, reflecting their essential role in comprehensive fire safety strategies.

-How Does Intumescent Paint Work?
+How Does Intumescent Material Work?

 Intumescent technology is at the core of passive fire protection systems.
 The term "intumescent" refers to the ability of a substance to expand when exposed to heat.
 Intumescent materials are designed to undergo a significant increase in volume and a simultaneous decrease in density when subjected to high temperatures, typically those encountered in a fire.